AkhiraChain/contracts/contracts/drop/drop.md

 # Drop design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `Drop` smart contracts are, how they work and can be used, and why they are written the way they are.
+This is a live document that explains what the [Akhira](https://Akhira.com/) `Drop` smart contracts are, how they work and can be used, and why they are written the way they are.

 The document is written for technical and non-technical readers.
-To ask further questions about any of thirdweb’s `Drop`, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a github issue.
+To ask further questions about any of Akhira’s `Drop`, please join the [Akhira discord](https://discord.gg/Akhira) or create a github issue.

 ---

 ## Background

-The thirdweb `Drop` contracts are distribution mechanisms for tokens.
+The Akhira `Drop` contracts are distribution mechanisms for tokens.
 This distribution mechanism is offered for ERC20, ERC721 and ERC1155 tokens, as `DropERC20`, `DropERC721` and `DropERC1155`.

 The `Drop` contracts are meant to be used when the goal of the contract creator is for an audience to come in and claim tokens within certain restrictions e.g. — ‘only addresses in an allowlist can mint tokens’, or ‘minters must pay *x* amount of price in *y* currency to mint’, etc.